auth0/Auth0.Android/README.md

 ### Basic (Min API 15)

 The basic version supports asking for `Credentials` existence, storing them and getting them back.
 If the credentials have expired and a refresh_token was saved, they are automatically refreshed.
-The class is called `CredentialsManager`.
+The class is called `CredentialsManager` and requires at minimum Android API 15.

 #### Usage
 1. **Instantiate the manager:**
-You'll need an `AuthenticationAPIClient` instance to renew the credentials when they expire and a `Storage`.
-We provide a `SharedPreferencesStorage` that uses `SharedPreferences` to create a file in the application's directory with **Context.MODE_PRIVATE** mode.
+You'll need an `AuthenticationAPIClient` instance to renew the credentials when they expire and a `Storage` object.
+We provide a `SharedPreferencesStorage` class that makes use of `SharedPreferences` to create a file in the application's directory with **Context.MODE_PRIVATE** mode.
 This implementation is thread safe and can either be obtained through a shared method or on demand.

 ```java
 AuthenticationAPIClient authentication = new AuthenticationAPIClient(account);